Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }

 /**
- * @notice updates the operator table
+ * @notice updates the operatorSet with the operator table (ie. stake weights) and its configuration
  * @param operatorSet the operatorSet to update the operator table for
- * @param referenceTimestamp the timestamp at which the operatorInfos were sourced
+ * @param referenceTimestamp the timestamp at which the operatorInfos (ie. operator table) was sourced
  * @param operatorInfos the operatorInfos to update the operator table with
- * @param operatorSetConfig the configuration of the operatorSet
+ * @param operatorSetConfig the configuration of the operatorSet, which includes the owner and max staleness period
- * @dev Only callable by the `OperatorTableUpdater`
+ * @dev Only callable by the `OperatorTableUpdater`, the function on which is permissionless
  * @dev The `referenceTimestamp` must correspond to a reference timestamp for a globalTableRoot stored in the `OperatorTableUpdater`
  * @dev The `referenceTimestamp` must be greater than the latest reference timestamp for the given operatorSet */